HwWobbe/WipHww/README.md

 * * * * this is being tested at TiddlyHost
 * shared generalizedAdmin business model
 * ...
-* 2026-w40 is the next Buisness cycle Peak.
+* 2026-w40 is the next Business cycle Peak.

 # 2022-10:
 * Bob.ExE review